Adrianaa911/Adrianaa911/README.md

 🌱 I've gained hands-on experience as a Web Developer Intern at 2Toucans, a digital agency in London, where I’ve been involved in web development, digital marketing, and training initiatives.

-🖥️ Additionally, I actively practice my skills on Codecademy, where I engage with a range of programming languages.
+📚 Outside of work, I sharpen my skills through Codecademy, diving into various programming languages and real-world coding exercises.

 💬 I am open to collaborating on innovative projects that challenge my abilities and enhance my programming knowledge.
 Feel free to reach out for any programming-related discussions—I'm always excited to talk tech!